Mary Augusta Mullikin: Later life

 Mullikin safely made her way to her niece and nephew at the United States Embassy in Paris, after she arrived in England.
 From there, she returned with them to the United States.
-And in 1947 they set off for Africa, where Mr. Taylor served as consul general in Nairobi, Kenya Colony, East Africa.
+In 1947 they set off for Africa, where Mr. Taylor served as consul general in Nairobi, Kenya Colony, East Africa.
 After two years he transferred back to Washington, so Mullikin, now 75, accompanied her niece and nephew-in-law to make her home in America.
-Her arrival was chronicled by an article in the Christian Science Monitor of August 29, 1949, together with a staff photo which made the mistake of spelling her last name “Millikin”.
+Her arrival was chronicled by an article in The Christian Science Monitor of August 29, 1949, together with a staff photo which made the mistake of spelling her last name “Millikin”.

 She did considerable landscape painting in the Nairobi area and despite difficulty getting indigenous people to pose, she also did some figures.
 These paintings have seemed to vanish, although we know she received them in the US.
 However, as far as we can determine, they have never appeared on the market.
 (Her family still holds most of those paintings) She had a policy of firmly noting her complete name on most canvases.
 Some were signed MM with a date, mostly in the interim between the end of the war and her departure for England, so it is unlikely that they would not be identifiable.

 Mullikin died in Austin, Texas in February 1964 and was buried in Cincinnati.

 After her death Anna Hotchkis undertook to see to the publication of their book The Nine Sacred Mountains of China.
 Their publisher, Henri Vetch, had moved to Hong Kong during the war and was preoccupied with publishing books for the Hong Kong University.
 However, the book finally appeared under his imprint in 1973.